 Goal 13: Climate Action

-By hannah rochell
+By DELPHI BOUCHIER HAYES AND hannah rochell

 Where are the fires?

-Why are the wildfires worse this year?
+Why are the fires worse this year?

-What about the wildlife?
+What are the effects?